 If there are items you are unable to obtain through the usual channels, you may place an interlibrary loan request, which means that we will obtain the material for your use from the holdings of other libraries, both within Sweden and from around the world.

-The Interlibrary loan service is closed from Friday 3 April to Monday 13 April.
+The interlibrary loan service is closed from 18 June to 24 July.

 Who can place an interlibrary loan request?

 The Interlibrary loan service is available to all members of faculty and staff, as well as students at the School of Economics and Management.

 How do I place an interlibrary loan request?